hivesolutions/appier/doc/models.md

 behaviour can be bypassed by passing `safe_a = False` to the `apply` method.
 * `private` - Private attributes are not retrieved in `get` or `find` operations (useful to keep passwords safe for example).
-This behaviour can be bypassed by passing `rules = False` to these methods
+This behaviour can be bypassed by passing `rules = False` to these methods.
-* `immutable` - Immutable attributes cannot be modified, they can only be set at creation time
+* `immutable` - Immutable attributes cannot be modified, they can only be set at creation time.
+* `description` - String value that describes the field in a human readable way (preferably in english).

 ## Persistence